ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

 val pool : Task.pool = <abstr>
 ```
 We have created a new task pool with three new domains.
 The parent domain is
 also part of this pool, thus making it a pool of four domains.
-After the pool
+After the pool is
-is setup, we can use this pool to execute all tasks we want to run in parallel.
+setup, we can use this pool to execute all tasks we want to run in parallel.
+The
-The `setup_pool` function requires us to specify the number of new domains to
+`setup_pool` function requires us to specify the number of new domains to be
-be spawned in the task pool.
-The ideal number of domains to initiate a task
+spawned in the task pool.
+The ideal number of domains to initiate a task pool
-pool with is equal to the number of cores available.
-Since the parent domain
+with is equal to the number of cores available.
+Since the parent domain also
-also takes part in the pool, the `num_domains` parameter should be one less
+takes part in the pool, the `num_additional_domains` parameter should be one
-than the number of available cores.
+less than the number of available cores.

 Closing the task pool after execution of all tasks, though not strictly
 necessary, is highly recommended.
 This can be done as